haesleinhuepf/BioImageAnalysisNotebooks/readme.md

 # Bio-Image Analysis Notebooks
 [![DOI](https://zenodo.org/badge/449194300.svg)](https://zenodo.org/badge/latestdoi/449194300)

-This repository contains a collection Python Jupyter notebooks explaining bio-image analysis to a broad audience.
+This repository contains a collection of Python Jupyter notebooks explaining bio-image analysis to a broad audience, focusing on life-scientists working with three dimensional fluorescence microscopy for analyzing cells and tissues.
 The content is available at

 https://haesleinhuepf.github.io/BioImageAnalysisNotebooks